gitlabhq/gitlab-runner/docs/development/add-windows-version.md

 ## Infrastructure

-We need to build the helper image for it to be used for the user job.
+We must build the helper image for it to be used for the user job.

 ### Create a base image for infrastructure to use